m68k-fr/eve-static-db-bot/README.md

 Your discord prefix command. (default is '/')

 __thumbrooturl:__
-This bot is using Express to serve images.
+This bot is using Express to serve ship images and item icons.
 Provide your ip/domainname and port as a http url to link images.
 The service must be accessible from outside.